This fund is now closed.

-The Norfolk Household Support Fund (funded through the Norfolk County Council Cost of Living Support Scheme) is returning to help with the rising costs of household utility bills.
-This round of funding can support any households who are particularly vulnerable to increasing energy costs.
+The Norfolk Household Support Fund (funded through the Norfolk County Council Cost of Living Support Scheme) is returning to help with the rising costs of household bills.
+This round of funding can support any households who are particularly vulnerable to increasing cost of living.
 This funding is not means tested but the organisation will need to have an understanding of the applicant’s circumstances before applying.

-The Household Support Fund has been created to provide a straightforward route for frontline Voluntary, Community and Social Enterprise (VCSE) organisations to deliver vital and immediate financial support with utility bills.
+The Household Support Fund has been created to provide a straightforward route for frontline Voluntary, Community and Social Enterprise (VCSE) organisations to deliver vital and immediate financial support with household bills.

 This funding is to complement the existing support provided through your services, which should include signposting and provision of information to those who are particularly vulnerable to the increasing cost of living.

-Norfolk VCSE organisations can apply for grants with a maximum value of £50 per household, who have been identified as particularly vulnerable to the cost of living crisis, to help with the cost of household energy bills and other regular utility bills.
+Norfolk VCSE organisations can apply for grants with a maximum value of £50 per household, who have been identified as particularly vulnerable to the cost of living crisis, to help with the cost of household bills such as food and energy costs.
+Please see the link below which shows how this funding can be used to support household bills.

 This funding has been made possible by Norfolk County Council working with the Department of Work & Pensions.